 In connection with the \$75.0 million unsecured promissory note issued to Searchlight on February 2, 2015, we entered into a stock appreciation rights agreement pursuant to which we issued to Searchlight three million stock appreciation rights.
-Each stock appreciation right entitles Searchlight to receive, upon exercise, an amount payable at our election in either cash or shares of GCI's Class A common stock equal in value to the excess of the fair market value of a share of GCI Class A common stock on the date of exercise over the price of \$13.00.
+Each stock appreciation right entitles Searchlight to receive, upon exercise, an amount payable at our election in either cash or shares of GCI's Class A common stock equal in value to the excess of the fair market value of a share of GCI class A common stock on the date of exercise over the price of \$13.00.
 The instrument is exercisable on the fourth anniversary of the grant date and will expire eight years from the date of grant.
 We have determined that the stock appreciation rights are required to be separately accounted for as a derivative instrument and subject to fair value liability accounting under ASC 815-10.

 We use a lattice based valuation model to value the stock appreciation rights liability at each reporting date.
-The model incorporates transaction details such as our stock price, instrument term and settlement provisions, as well as highly complex and subjective assumptions about volatility, risk-free interest rates, issuer behavior and holder behavior.
+The model incorporates transaction details such as our stock price, instrument term and settlement provisions, as well as highly complex and subjective assumptions about volatility, risk-free interest rates, issuer behavior, holder behavior, and the impact of a change of control (please see Note 11 for additional information regarding a change of control contingency).
 The lattice model uses highly subjective assumptions and the use of other reasonable assumptions could provide different results.
-The following table shows our significant assumptions and inputs used in the lattice-based valuation model to value the stock appreciation right liability at March 31, 2017:
+The following table shows our significant assumptions and inputs used in the lattice-based valuation model to value the stock appreciation right liability at June 30, 2017:

-March 31, 2017
+June 30, 2017

 Contractual term (in years) 1.8 to 5.8

-Volatility 38%
+Volatility 20% to 40%

-Risk-free interest rate 2.1%
+Risk-free interest rate 1.1% to 2.0%

+Stock Price \$ 36.64

-The following table summarizes the changes in fair value of our financial instrument measured at fair value on a recurring basis using significant unobservable inputs (Level 3) during the three months ended March 31, 2017 and 2016 (amounts in thousands):
+The following table summarizes the changes in fair value of our financial instrument measured at fair value on a recurring basis using significant unobservable inputs (Level 3) during the six months ended June 30, 2017 and 2016 (amounts in thousands):